devedmonton/codevid19.com/rules.md

 How do we limit the impact and costs associated with Social Isolation and Distancing, and ensure that we're ready to pick up where we left off when we come back together?

+Apps in this category might help connect people together, indentify people in distress, facilitate remote working, on assist parents and educators continue classes.

 #### Scarcity & The Economy

 Economics is the study of scarcity, and during the pandemic it's a struggle to understand the situation and how to most effectively use limited resources to maximum effect.

 How we better understand and manage the economic impacts, and use our resources most effectively to weather the largest economic change in modern history.

+App in this category could include helping understand and manage changes in the work force, evaluate and track the effectiveness of government interventions, or better distribute scarce resources.

 ### Your Solution